David-OConnor/pyflow/README.md

 are configured.

 - It automatically manages Python installations and environments.
-You specify a Python version in `pyproject.toml` (if ommitted, it asks), and it ensures that version is used.
+You specify a Python version in `pyproject.toml` (if omitted, it asks), and it ensures that version is used.
  If the version's not installed, Pyflow downloads a binary, and uses that.
  If multiple installations are found for that version, it asks which to use.
  `Pyenv` can be used to install Python, but only if your system is configured in a certain way:
  I don’t think expecting a user’s computer to compile Python is reasonable.

 - By not using Python to install or run, it remains environment-agnostic.
-This is important for making setup and use as simple and decison-free as possible.
+This is important for making setup and use as simple and decision-free as possible.
 It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` or user directories not being configured in the expected way.